Proxy Detection Tool: How It Works and Why It Matters

 1. A fraudster is based in Portugal.

-2. They have access to several stolen Australian credit card numbers.
+2. They have stolen Australian credit card details.

-But what types of proxies do fraudsters use, and how?
+So what types of proxies do fraudsters use, and how do they differ?
 Let’s take a look.

 Learn How Fraud Detection APIs Help you Protect your Business